fpgagp/fpga-gp/README.md

 ![node RTL implementation](/docs/images/exp_node.png)

-Multiplexer selects the operation to execute, ideally one for each output bit.
+Multiplexers select the operation to execute, ideally one for each output bit.

 Bus size grow exponentially to the tree depth.
 In the following image, a three levels expression tree and the configuration memory.
 Terminal Virtual nodes are connected to the constant zero value.